 Rockets' Eric Gordon: Ruled out Wednesday

-Gordon (shoulder) has officially been ruled out for Wednesday's game against the Heat, Jonathan Feigen of the Houston Chronicle reports.
+Gordon (knee) has been ruled out for Wednesday's matchup with the Kings, Rockets play-by-play announcer Craig Ackerman reports.

-Gordon's back, which already costed him two games at the start of February, tightened up once again during his pregame routine and will now force him to sit out Wednesday's contest.
-His next shot to play will come on Friday against the Nuggets, though tentatively consider him questionable.
-In Gordon's place, look for Gerald Green to take on increased minutes off the bench on the wing.
+Gordon is dealing with a bruised right knee and with the All-Star break coming following Wednesday's contest, they'll give their guard an extended break.
+With nearly a week and half off for additional recovery, Gordon should be back to full strength and ready to play in a matchup against the Timberwolves on Feb.
+23. With Gordon sidelined, newly acquired Joe Johnson is expected to get some minutes, with Gerald Green also a candidate to see added time off the bench.

 More News